GeorgeCY2/metasploit-framework-installer-v2/README.md

 `git clone https://github.com/GeorgeCY2/metasploit-framework-installer-v2`

-Nowdo`ls` and you should see a directory named "metasploit-framework-installer-v2"
+Now do`ls` and you should see a directory named "metasploit-framework-installer-v2"

 Now do